UIUC-ChenLab/PandoGen/README.md

-# PandoGen: Generating complete instances of future SARS CoV2 Spike protein using LLMs
+# PandoGen: Generating complete instances of future SARS-CoV-2 Spike protein using LLMs

 PandoGen is a Protein Language Model aligned towards predicting future viral sequences in the midst of a pandemic.
 The code in this repository can be used to